iSOLveIT/mkdocs-pdf-generate/README.md

 ### Contributing

 From reporting a bug to submitting a pull request: every contribution is appreciated and welcome.
-Report bugs, ask questions and request features using [Github issues][github-issues].
+Report bugs, ask questions and request features using [GitHub issues][github-issues].

 If you want to contribute to the code of this project, please read the [Contribution Guidelines][contributing].